On goodness-of-fit testing for volatility in McKean-Vlasov models: Abstract

 \section{Abstract}

-This paper develops a statistical framework for goodness-of-fit testing of volatility functions in McKean–Vlasov stochastic differential equations, which describe large systems of interacting particles with distribution-dependent dynamics.
-While integrated volatility estimation in classical SDEs is now well established, formal model validation and goodness-of-fit testing for McKean–Vlasov systems remain largely unexplored, particularly in regimes with both large particle limits and high-frequency sampling.
-We propose a test statistic based on discrete observations of a particle system and study its asymptotic properties in a joint regime where both the number of particles and the sampling frequency tend to infinity.
+This paper develops a statistical framework for goodness-of-fit testing of volatility functions in i.i.d.
+McKean–Vlasov stochastic differential equations, which model large diffusion systems with distribution-dependent dynamics.
+Although integrated volatility estimation for classical SDEs is well established, formal model validation and goodness-of-fit testing for McKean–Vlasov systems remain largely unexplored, particularly in settings combining large particle limits with high-frequency observations.
+We propose a goodness-of-fit test based on discrete observations of a particle system and study its asymptotic properties in a joint regime where both the number of particles and the sampling frequency tend to infinity.
 We establish asymptotic normality for the relevant volatility estimators and derive a central limit theorem for the resulting test statistic.
 These results provide a rigorous basis for assessing volatility specifications in high-dimensional mean-field diffusion models. \\

 \textit{Keywords:} Asymptotic distribution, goodness-of-fit testing, high-frequency data, McKean–Vlasov diffusions, mean-field models, nonlinear diffusion, volatility specification. \\

 \textit{AMS subject classifications:} 62E20, 62G10, 60F15, 60H10. \\